Introduction

 Level of Motivation in Respect to Age

 The finding from this research was able to respond to the wondering equations of the research.
-From the findings, it was determined that the best way through which a teacher can use an audio visual book is by taking it as a supplementary material to text books in the process of disseminating knowledge.
+From the findings, it was determined that the best way through which a teacher can use an audio-visual book is by taking it as a supplementary material to textbooks in the process of disseminating knowledge.

-This research confirmed the earlier findings of other researcher covered in the literature review.
+This research confirmed the earlier findings of other researchers covered in the literature review.
 It was confirmed that learning as a process is not easy, and for it to be a success, there is the need to develop motivators that would encourage the learner.

 Motivation is multifaceted and it incorporates many people to motivate a learner.
-Parent, peer and the teacher are the three most important figures in determining that a child is motivated.
+Parent, peer, and the teacher are the three most important figures in determining that a child is motivated.
 It was also confirmed that age is a determinant of motivation among learners, as discussed above.

 Implication of the Research to the Field of Education

 This research was basically conducted to find better ways through which learners could be motivated.
 The researcher’s intent was to find ways through which teachers could motivate learners to develop a positive reading culture so as to improve their grades.
-This research is therefore expected to have positive impacts to the learner, teacher and the parents.
+This research is therefore expected to have positive impacts to the learner, teacher, and the parents.

 To the learner, this report seeks to clarify the importance of developing self drive towards the culture of reading.
-It categorically states the importance of a student being self motivated and how a student as an individual, and in groups, can achieve a lot in terms of learning what is taught.
+It categorically states the importance of a student being self-motivated and how a student as an individual, and in groups, can achieve a lot in terms of learning what is taught.
 To the teacher, this report clearly states how best they can ensure that they have a group of motivated students.

 It emphasizes the fact that a teacher is at the center of learner motivation.
 Through this report, a teacher would find his role as a motivator of student and also a mentor.
 Parents’ role in motivating learners towards developing positive behavior is also addressed.